 3. It can lower anxiety

 Ever felt less anxious after listening to a calming piece of music?
 Studies have found that music can calm us in anxiety-inducing situations.
-This could be listening empowering music in our car before going into a tribunal or playing some relaxing acoustic songs when we’ve been on-the-go all day.
+This could be listening to empowering music in our car before going into a tribunal or playing some relaxing acoustic songs when we’ve been on-the-go all day.

 Marconi Union’s ‘Weightless’ is a piece of music that was engineered to be the world’s most relaxing song.
 A fascinating study found that it was just as efficient at calming patients before a major surgery as medication.
 It could be a good tool to try if the person we are caring for is agitated or stressed.
 It could also help us to calm down after dealing with a carer crisis.

-Next time you have a time-consuming DLA, PIP or Carer’s Allowance form to fill out, why not give listening to this calming track a try.
+Next time we have a time-consuming DLA, PIP or Carer’s Allowance form to fill out, why not give listening to this calming track a try.
+Or why not pop the song on now, while you read this blog?

 4. It can improve focus